A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 The answer is BOTH!!
 I’ve made this recipe with all butter and all shortening, and I’m team #butterandshortening!!

 While I love the magic and flavor of butter, it just can’t seem to create a texture like shortening can!
-They work together as the perfect duo in this pie crust recipe.
+They work together as the perfect duo in this homemade pie crust recipe.

 Tricks to making a GOOD Pie Crust